jean-emmanuel/seq192/man/MANUAL.md

     *Screenset name entry*: set name of current screenset<br/>
     *Screenset number entry*: select current screenset<br/>

 * The **sequence grid** is empty by default.
 Right-clicking in the grid allows creating a new sequence or editing an existing one.
 Sequences can be rearranged in the grid by dragging them.
 Left-clicking on a sequence toggles its playing state.
 Middle-clicking on a sequence opens its edit window.
 Shift+click defines the sequence as the synchronization reference for queued sequences.
 Ctrl+click toggles the sequence's queued state.
+The keyboard's arrow keys can be used to navigate accross sequences.

 **Edit window**